junxit/us-congress-bills-116/metadata.md

 - 2019-10-29 — Committee on Armed Services.
 Original measure reported to Senate by Senator Inhofe.
 Without written report.(Sponsor introductory remarks on measure: CR S6246-6247)
 - 2019-10-29 — Introduced in Senate
 - 2019-10-29 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 279.
+- 2019-11-12 — Indefinitely postponed by Senate by Unanimous Consent.
+- 2019-11-12 — Introduced in the Senate and read twice and ordered held at desk by unanimous consent.
+(Actions considered to have occured on 10/29/19 pursuant to the order of 11/12/19).
+- 2019-11-12 — Senate vitiated previous reporting by Unanimous Consent.
+(CR S6512)